sogaiu/janet-subprocess-notes/doc/ev_deadline.md

 `(ev/deadline sec &opt tocancel tocheck)`

+> may be the argument fibers have to be of the type that are on the
+> event loop?

 Set a deadline for a fiber `tocheck`.

 If `tocheck` is not finished after `sec` seconds, `tocancel` will be